DevX-Cipher/7zip-plugin/README.md

    ```bash
    git clone https://github.com/DevX-Cipher/7zip-plugin.git
    ```

-3. **Copy the plugin files** to the 7-Zip plugins directory:
-   - The typical path for the plugins directory is `C:\Program Files\7-Zip\Formats`.
-Place the files in this directory.

 ## Usage

 After installation, you can unpack a plugin archive directly through the 7-Zip file manager: